mistydemeo/vox_explainer_history/article.md

 This is a long-winded way of saying these places may be at immediate risk, according to some of the best guesses available.

-## 9) What might happen next?
+## 9) How does this end?

 There was a time when it seemed possible that China might contain the virus and the outbreaks outside of China would fizzle out, spelling the end of this public health emergency.

 But there are now so many around the world, and the very real possibility that the virus is circulating, undetected, in even more countries — especially those with weak health systems — that containment appears impossible.

-This means we’re likely to see more sickness and death not only in China but also in other countries, as cases grow from one-off travelers or small clusters to full-blown outbreaks.
+This means we’re likely to see more sickness and death not only in China but also in other countries as cases grow from one-off travelers or small clusters to full-blown outbreaks.

 In this scenario, Tony Fauci, the head of the National Institute of Allergy and Infectious Diseases, said, “you don’t try to control [the virus] because it’s already everywhere.”